Sports Coach Logo Sports Coach Training Principles Fitness Components

 MetatarsalgiaAn athlete who suffers from Metatarsalgia complains of having pain at the distal portion of the mid-foot directly over the ball of their foot.
 (Orthopedic Institute)

 Pain may occur during palpation and when running or jumping.
 (Orthopedic Institute) The most common site of this injury is beneath the head of the second and third metatarsals.
 A heavy callus may form in the area due to the condition.
-The athlete experiences pain due to the flattening of the transverse arch causing the depression of the heads of the second, third, and fourth metatarsal bones.
+The athlete experiences pain due to the flattening of the transverse arch, which causes depression in the heads of the second, third, and fourth metatarsal bones.
 The symptoms associated with this condition are increased with the mechanism of hyperextension.
 (Prentice 2006, page 546)[4]

 Morton's Neuroma

-NeuromaAccording to Prentice (Prentice 2006, page 546)[4], a Morton's Neuroma usually takes place between the heads of the third and fourth metatarsal.
+NeuromaAccording to Prentice (Prentice 2006, page 546)[4], Morton's Neuroma usually occurs between the heads of the third and fourth metatarsals.
 It is the most frequent nerve problem of the lower extremity.
 This location is where the nerve is the thickest; therefore, it receives branches from the Medial and Lateral Plantar Nerves.

 Also, the collapse of the transverse arch may irritate the injury by stretching the Transverse Metatarsal Ligaments and compressing the common digital nerve and vessels.
 (Prentice 2006, page 548)[4]